persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - x_1 the output is the first item of the list

-      - right side, tabs : Summary - PDF/CDF - Box plots - Dependence - Table - Parallel coordinates plot - Plot matrix - Scatter plots
+      - right side, tabs: Summary - PDF/CDF - Box plots - Dependence - Table - Parallel coordinates plot - Plot matrix - Scatter plots
       - when changing the variable, the tabs (Summary - PDF/CDF - Box plots) are updated
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked: do several selections in a tab and check the selection is the same in the others tabs
-      - check on the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters) : the list view is hidden
+      - check on the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters): the list view is hidden
       - Summary tab:

         - check tables are well drawn
         - 2 types of extrema tables: one for the output x_1 and one for inputs x_0, x_1 and x_3
-        - Moments estimates table has the columns : Estimate - Value - Confidence interval at 95%
+        - Moments estimates table has the columns: Estimate - Value - Confidence interval at 95%
         - there are bounds only for Mean and Standard deviation
         - check probability and quantile spinboxes behavior

-  - Inference analysis : inference item
+  - Inference analysis: inference item

     .. image:: /developer_manual/validation/inference_wizard.png
         :align: center

     - right click on the item 'inference' and choose 'Modify'.
-Check the wizard behavior :
+Check the wizard behavior:

       - check all / uncheck all
       - no wheel event on Add button
       - an uncheck line == right side of the wizard disabled
       - choose item 'All' in the list of Add button => add all distributions in the list
-      - remove items in the distributions table : use ctrl key (to select items one by one), use shift key (to select adjacent items)
+      - remove items in the distributions table: use ctrl key (to select items one by one), use shift key (to select adjacent items)
       - select a variable + empty the distributions list + click on Finish

         - error message 'At least one distribution etc.'